 What Do I Know about Security?

-As a frequent business traveler who has spent much of my career in and around the cyber security industry I can offer some unique perspectives here.
+As a frequent business traveler who has also spent much of my career in and around the cyber security industry I can offer some unique perspectives here.

-During my career I’ve had the opportunity to help design and implement cyber security solutions for some of the largest law enforcement and fire agencies in the country – all while traveling to and fro across this country.
+During my professional career I’ve had the opportunity to help design and implement cyber security solutions for some of the largest law enforcement and fire agencies in the country – all while traveling to and fro across this country.

 I’ve extensively published articles on cyber security, participated in cyber security standards creation bodies, and taught cyber security to college students.
 I also hold a CISSP and a Masters of Science in Information Technology w/ an emphasis in Cyber Security.

 Does this make me an expert?
 Hell no… It’d be foolish for anyone to claim that.
 But, what I’ve seen, heard or experienced can help you avoid getting hacked on your trip which is exactly why I created this list of Cyber Security Travel Tips.

 The Cyber Security Travel Tips